 - Decide if you want your family members or friends to know your health information.
 Your health information is protected and private under the HIPPA privacy rule.
 If you want your health care team to share your health information with your family members or friends, you will sign a release of information.

 - Sign an advanced directive about your future care.
-If you are interested in information about advanced directives, ask you healthcare team, social worker, or chaplain.
+If you are interested in information about advanced directives, ask your health care team, social worker, or chaplain.

 Parents and caregivers